How To Amend A Police Report After A Car Accident: Key Takeaways

 - License plate numbers

-To amend factual errors, you must submit documentation that clearly shows the error as well as the correct information.
-Depending on the error, such documents might include:
+To amend factual errors, submit documentation that clearly shows the error plus the correct information.
+These might include:

 - Your driver’s license